ryuuto829/labs/node-mini-blog/README.md

 git remote -v
 ```

-4. (optional) Make changes to the code and save it
+4. (Optional) Make changes to the code and save it

 ```bash
 git add .